 - If your home has a jack-and-jill bathroom, install wallpaper in the areas that are outside of the shower and bath space, like just the sink area in between the stalls.
 Use complementary paint colors for the two bathroom stalls to tie the whole room together.

-Use beautiful bathroom wallpaper for extra punch in a small powder room or half-bath.
-These small areas won't have a shower or bathtub which will steam up the room and negatively impact the wallpaper.
+- Use beautiful bathroom wallpaper for extra punch in a small powder room or half-bath.
+These small areas won't have a shower or bathtub that will steam up the room and negatively impact the wallpaper.
 Don't shy away from a big, bold pattern in a small room.

 - For a special custom touch in any bathroom, consider a wallpaper border below the ceiling or around a mirror, window, or door.
 Another option is to wallpaper only one wall, creating a standout accent wall.